 - Go to Settings > Sound & notification > Do not disturb and tap Automatic rules.
 If you have a Samsung Galaxy phone, then it’s Settings > Sounds and vibration > Do not disturb > Enable as scheduled.

-- Tap on Add rule, and decide whether you want it to be triggered by a specific time, or by an event.
+- Tap on Add rule, and think about whether you want it to be triggered by a specific time, or by an event.

 - Pick a name for the rule and then specify the triggers.

 - For time-based rules, you can choose days of the week, and specify start and end times.
-This means you can set one bedtime rule for during the week and another for the weekend.
+This means you can set one bedtime rule for during the week and another for the weekend if you prefer.

 - How to turn off notifications in Android from Android 10 and earlier